prs-dashboard/prs-dashboard.github.io/README.md

 ## GitHub token and authorization
-Requeres a github token to function, since it utilizes GitHub grapQL API.
+Requires a GitHub token to function, since it utilizes GitHub grapQL API.
 Scope of the token dictates what results you will see: e.g. there is no way of getting PRs private repos \ private organization authors with plain token.

-Token is requested on startup and stored in local storage, which seems to be secure enought.
-If the future, integration with GitHub OAuth Device flow is possible (unfortunatelly GitHub doesn't support PKCE OAuth flow).
+Token is requested on startup and stored in local storage, which seems to be secure enough.
+If the future, integration with GitHub OAuth Device flow is possible (unfortunately GitHub doesn't support PKCE OAuth flow).

 ### Known issues
 - code is ugly as hell